peterwittek/ncpol2sdpa/README.rst

   write_to_sdpa(sdpRelaxation, 'examplenc.dat-s')

-Further examples are in the examples folder and also in the manual.
+Further instances are in the examples folder and also in the manual.

 Installation
 ============